NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 For more information on setting up and using a particular feature, take a look at the dedicated [article]({% slug listview-getting-started-vue %} "Read more about RadListView with Vue.") in RadListView's documentation section.
 The articles are extended with Vue snippets and explanations where needed.

 ## SideDrawer for Vue: overview
-SideDrawer for Vue brings the familiar experience to your Vue based NativeScript application of separating the main menu from home page content via animated views.
+SideDrawer for Vue (distributed through the `nativescript-ui-sidedrawer` package on npmjs) brings the familiar experience to your Vue based NativeScript application of separating the main menu from home page content via animated views.
 The following features are supported:

 - Transitions
 - Drawer location